leung018/todo-application/README.md

-# Todo-toy-project
+# Todo-application

-A simple todo toy application for todo duties management that can add/edit/complete the duties.
+A full stack application for todo duties management that can add/edit/complete the duties.

 ## How to run